What Is an InBody Scan? Your Complete Guide to Body Composition Analysis

 The InBody machine looks like a high-tech scale with hand electrodes.
 Here's what happens:

-Pro tip: For the most accurate results, take your scan at the same time of day (morning is best), stay hydrated, and avoid intense workouts right before scanning.
+For the most accurate results, take your scan at the same time of day.
+Morning is best.
+Stay hydrated beforehand, and avoid intense workouts right before your scan.

 Why InBody Scans Are Better Than Your Scale

 Let's say you've been lifting heavy and eating in a slight calorie deficit.
 After 6 weeks, you step on the scale and see you've only lost 3 pounds.
-Frustrating, right?
+That's frustrating.

 This is exactly why we offer free InBody scans to the 5 Star Fam.
 We don't want you chasing a number on the scale.
 We want you tracking real, measurable changes in your body composition.